 Next step: Modernizing applications

-We can then assist you with effectively migrating, redesigning and rewriting your applications, to arrive at a place where everything is flexible and scalable.
+We can then assist you with effectively migrating, redesigning and rewriting your applications for Microsoft Azure or AWS, to arrive at a place where everything is flexible and scalable.
 We apply the R-model for cloud migration and can offer you an end-to-end service covering all levels of the migration process.